holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.2 Role Assignment

-A Role may control assignments into another Role as a Domain.
-Anyone filling a Role with such a Domain may assign people to fill the target Role or remove people from that Role at any time.
+A Role may control who fills another Role through a Domain of Role assignment for that Role.
+Anyone controlling such a Domain may assign people to fill the target Role or remove people from that Role at any time.
 Anyone so assigned becomes the ***"Role Lead"*** for that Role.
 When a Role is unfilled, the Role Leads of the assigning Role are automatically considered the Role Leads of the unfilled Role as well.

 #### 1.2.1 Eligibility